-Need easy ways to save money that actually work?
-I’m a frugal mom of 4 and these are my favorite ways to save!
+Need easy ways to save that actually work?
+I’m a thrifty mom of 4 and these are my favorite frugal ways to save money!
 And they can help you trim your budget too.

 Here are my favorites:

 – Often has offers for any brand of a product such as $0.25 on any bread.
 Also occasionally there are offers to get a product totally free!

 – This one is the absolute easiest to use…you earn just for simply scanning your receipt.
 And they will also figure out if you bought any items that qualify for additional savings.

 2. Buy produce on sale or in season